acertain/trufflestg/README.md

 ## Incomplete

-This is *not* a complete haskell implementation:
+This is *not* a complete stg implementation:
 - Most primops are missing
 - FFI doesn't work, and only a few C functions are polyfilled
 - There's probably bugs